crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 ```bash
 kubectl get -Rf cluster/examples/gitlab/gcp/resource-claims
 ```
-Note: typically it may take few seconds for the crossplane to process the request.
+Note: typically it may take few seconds for Crossplane to process the request.
 By running resource and provider removal in the same command or back-to-back, we are running the risk of having orphaned resource.
-I.E., the resource that could not be cleaned up due to there the provider is no longer available.
+I.E., a resource that could not be cleaned up because the provider is no longer available.

 Delete all resource classes:
 ```bash